derrell/RobotServer/README.txt

 ------------

 Run server.sh, which starts up the server.
 The server listens on 128.0.0.1, typically known as "localhost", on port 3000.
+(See Note, below)

 Commands to, and responses from the Finch Server are in JSON-RPC Version 2 format.
 See http://groups.google.com/group/json-rpc/web/json-rpc-2-0 for